adyshimony/segwit-wallet/README.md

 # Segwit Wallet

 A simple C++ application to calculate wallet balance and build transactions for learning purposes.
+This project does not use any Bitcoin libraries - instead, it implements all Bitcoin functionality from scratch (with the exception of elliptic curve mathematics).

 This project demonstrates a basic Bitcoin wallet implementation that works with a custom signet network.
 It focuses on: